 Can I buy a car for my business and write it off?

 If you’re buying a commercial vehicle that will only be used for business purposes, you’ll likely be able to claim a GST credit for the amount of GST included in the price of the vehicle.
 If you’re only using the car for business purposes for part of the time, you’ll only be able to claim a partial GST credit.

 Buying a business vehicle is an exciting move, and a great way to take your business to the next level!
-Whether you’re a business owner, a contractor or an employee, we have finance options available to you.
-Financing it can be a bit more stressful though, which is where Driva comes in.
-We pride ourselves on taking the hard work out of finding a car loan that works for you, so you can spend more time building your business.
+Financing your new set of wheels can be a bit more stressful though, and that’s where Driva comes in.
+We pride ourselves on taking the hard work out of finding your perfect car loan, so you can spend more time building your business.